Cup-Of-JavaScript/javascript-aws/assignments.md

 ```

+Name your function using the following schema: sia-{your initials}-upload-s3

 Modify the execution role for this lambda function to enable this function to upload a file to
 the S3 bucket: `sia-test-2`